-1. The Martens Clause was originally devised to cope with a disagreement between the parties to The Hague Peace Conferences regarding the status of resistance movements in occupied territory.
-Those states which had argued that inhabitants of occupied territory who took up arms against the occupying forces should be treated as lawful combatants had been unable to obtain a majority for their proposal and the provisions on combatant status in Articles 1 and 2 HagueReg did not include resistance fighters in the list of those entitled to combatant status.
-The Martens Clause was seen by many states as a reminder that Articles 1 and 2 should not be seen as the last word on the subject of (p.
-34) combatant status should not be decided simply by pointing to their omission from Articles 1 and 2 but should be resolved by reference to 'des principes du droit des gens, tels qu'ils resultent des usages établis entre nations civilisées, des lois d'humanité et des exigences de la conscience publique'.
+1. The Martens Clause175 was originally devised to cope with a disagreement between the parties to The Hague Peace Conferences regarding the status of resistance movements in occupied territory.176 Those states which had argued that inhabitants of occupied territory 14.
+Who took up arms against the occupying forces should be treated as lawful combatants had been unable to obtain a majority for their proposal, and the provisions on combatant status in Articles 1 and 2 HagueReg did not include resistance fighters in the list of those entitled to combatant status.
+The Martens Clause was seen by many states as a reminder that Articles 1 and 2 should not be seen as the last word on the subject of combatant status and that the question of whether resistance fighters were entitled to that status should not be decided simply by pointing to their omission from Articles 1 and 2 but should be resolved by reference to 'des principes du droit des gens, tels qu'ils resultent des usages établis entre nations civilisées, des lois d'humanité et des exigences de la conscience publique'.
 Today, however, the Martens Clause is applicable to the whole of humanitarian law and it appears, in one form or another, in most of the modern treaties on humanitarian law.

 2. The exact significance of the Clause is more difficult to assess.
 It certainly means that the mere omission of a matter in a treaty does not mean that international law should necessarily be regarded as silent on that subject, and serves as a reminder that the adoption of the treaty in question does not preclude protection by customary international law.
 What is not clear is whether the Martens Clause goes further and introduces into humanitarian law a rule that all weapons and means of warfare are to be judged against the standard of 'the public conscience' even if their use does not contravene the specific rules of customary international law such as the unnecessary suffering principle.
-Although this suggestion has been made from time to time, it is impracticable since 'the public conscience' is too vague a concept to be used as the basis for a separate rule of law and has attracted little support.
-The Martens Clause should be treated as a reminder that customary international law continues to apply even after the adoption of a treaty on humanitarian law and as a statement of the factors which are likely to lead states to adopt a ban on a particular weapon or means of warfare.
-Moreover, as new weapons and launch systems continue to be developed, incorporating ever more sophisticated robotic and computer technology, the venerable Martens Clause will ensure that that technology will not outpace the law.
+179 Some observers view this standard as impracticable since 'the public conscience' is arguably too vague a concept to be used as the basis for a separate rule of law and has attracted little support.
+180 With rapid technological and other developments resulting in dramatic social change, the Martens Clause is being newly appreciated.
+As new weapons and launch systems continue to be developed, incorporating ever more sophisticated robotic and computer technology, as well as military uses of outer space, the venerable Martens Clause will ensure that that technology will not outpace the law.